Hierarchy of Non-Markovianity and $k$-divisibility phase diagram of Quantum Processes in Open Systems: -DIVISIBILITY PHASE DIAGRAM

-In the following, we proceed to address the question that under what circumstance can BLP measure be perfect as shown in Ref. \cite{chinapeople_comparison_pra_2011,breuer_pra_2010}.
+In the following, we proceed to address the question of the circumstance under which these measures can be perfect, as shown in Refs.~\cite{LFS_measure_pra_2012,chinapeople_comparison_pra_2011,breuer_pra_2010}.
 We consider the qubit dynamics subjected to a amplitude-damping channel